Jeh Johnson: Career after Obama administration

 In April 2020, Governor Phil Murphy appointed Johnson to represent New Jersey in the seven-state regional working group to develop a plan for reopening the economy following the COVID-19 crisis.

 In June 2020, Chief Judge of New York State Janet DiFiore, appointed Johnson as Special Advisor on Equal Justice in the courts.
 After a four-month review, Johnson issued a 100-page public report that contained a number of recommendations.
 In the report Johnson noted:

 “[I]n one form or another, multiple interviewees from all perspectives still complain about an under-resourced, over-burdened New York State court system, the dehumanizing effect it has on litigants, and the disparate impact of all this on people of color.
 Housing, Family, Civil and Criminal courts of New York City, in particular, continue to be faced with extremely high volumes of cases, fewer resources to hear those cases and aging facilities.
 Over and over, we heard about the ‘dehumanizing’ and ‘demeaning cattle-call culture’ in these high-volume courts.
 At the same time, the overwhelming majority of civil and criminal litigants in the Housing, Family, Civil and Criminal courts in New York City are people of color.
 The sad picture that emerges is, in effect, a second-class system of justice for people of color in New York state.”

+In August 2023, the president of the American Bar Association asked Johnson and former federal appellate judge J. Michael Luttig to lead a national task force to recommend ways to restore public trust in American democracy.
+In June 2023, the president of the New York State Bar Association asked Johnson to co-chair a task force to study the impact of the Supreme Court's decision in the Harvard and UNC cases on affirmative action.
 In 2020, Johnson was floated as a possible candidate for United States Secretary of Defense, United States Attorney General and Director of National Intelligence in the Biden administration.
 In February 2023, Johnson and his family history were profiled on PBS's Finding your Roots.
+In January 2024, Johnson was the recipient of the gold medal, the New York State Bar Association's “highest honor."

 Personal life

 On March 18, 1994, Johnson married Susan Maureen DiMarco, a dentist, at Corpus Christi Church of New York City.
-At the request of the Secretary of the Navy, Dr. DiMarco is the sponsor of the USS New Jersey, a Virginia-class submarine.
-The pair grew up across the street from each other in Wappingers Falls, New York.
+The pair had grown up across the street from one other in Wappingers Falls, New York.
+At the request of the Secretary of the Navy, Dr. DiMarco was the sponsor at the christening of the USS New Jersey, a Virginia-class submarine.

 He has been a resident of Montclair, New Jersey.

-Johnson was present in New York City during the September 11 attacks, which occurred on his 44th birthday.
+Johnson was in New York City during the September 11 attacks, which coincided with his 44th birthday.
 He has frequently referred to the attacks in his speeches.